beast-dev/tracer/manuscript/response.md

 *L130: coda also offers diagnostics absent from Tracer, such as Gelman-Rubin statistics.*

+We now acknowledge this limitation in the text and introduce the Gelman and Rubin (1992) diagnostic.

 *Please cite RWTY https://academic.oup.com/mbe/article/34/4/1016/2900564 , which has some features (e.g. topology diagnostics) that are not present in Tracer.*

 Done.